OffchainLabs/nitro/docs/arbos/Precompiles.md

 # [ArbStatistics][ArbStatistics_link]<a name=ArbStatistics></a>
-Provides statistics about the rollup right before the Nitro upgrade.
-In Classic, this was how a user would get info such as the total number of accounts, but there's now better ways to do that with geth.
+Provides statistics about the chain as of just before the Nitro upgrade.
+In Arbitrum Classic, this was how a user would get info such as the total number of accounts, but there are better ways to get that info in Nitro.

 | Methods                                                    |                                                                                         |
 |:-----------------------------------------------------------|:----------------------------------------------------------------------------------------|